edidario/pdsnd_github/README.md

 ### Credits
 Fork of udacity/pdsnd_github by SudKul.

+### 2nd commit of file
+Since I didn't do it the first time